CHAFIQMohamed/house_price_fastapi/README.md

 This project demonstrates the deployment of machine learning models for predicting prices in the real estate and furniture markets using FastAPI.
 The models are trained in a Jupyter notebook, and the trained models are saved in a .pkl file.
 The FastAPI application is then created to consume these models and provide predictions through a user-friendly web interface.

 Project Structure
 Notebooks: The notebooks directory contains Jupyter notebooks used for data exploration, preprocessing, and model training.
-The notebooks are named real_estate_model.ipynb and furniture_model.ipynb.
+The notebooks are named housing-price-with-eda-and-linear-approach.ipynb and housing-price-with-eda-and-linear-approach.ipynb.

 Models: The models directory holds the serialized .pkl files containing the trained machine learning models.
 The models are named housse_model.pkl for real estate prediction and furniture_model.pkl for furniture price prediction.